In California, a vehicle is presumed to be a “lemon" if, within

 problem that could result in death or serious injury; OR

-- The manufacturer has attempted to repair the same warranty problem at least
+- The manufacturer has attempted to repair the vehicle at least 4 times; OR

 - The car has been out of service for more than a total of 30 days due to